 A note on finding a good Psychologist

-It is of course important not to overreact to normal unhappiness in a child (see note on overreactions above!).
+It is of course important not to overreact to normal unhappiness in a child (see note on the bullying potential inherent in overreactions above!).
 It is normal to feel aggrieved if you are left out of a team, or have been on the receiving end of nastiness.
-Important is to be able to bounce back after a short period of time and to gain some skills in the process.
+Most important is to be able to bounce back after a short period of time and to gain some skills in the process.

 However, a persistent low mood, that does not seem to lift easily, with positive periods seeming to be short-lived, requires assistance.
 The same goes for withdrawal and aggression.
 Consistent aggression is as much as sign of depression in a child as is withdrawal.
 Now I immediately need to write that all of us who work in the field are familiar with ‘false brightness”.
 This is the child who is ‘always jolly’, who masks deep despair behind a mask of fake joy: It is typically the clown, the joker, the one who laughs too loud too often, who dismisses any negative feelings, hiding behind a mask of pretend happiness.